Kaleem-Bashir/Google-Maps-API-Optimization/README.md

 ---

+## 🙋‍♂️ About Me

+I specialize in backend engineering, API architecture, and cost-optimized solutions for enterprise clients.
+This project reflects my ability to **translate business problems into fast, scalable, and cost-efficient technical systems.**

+---

 ## 💡 Problem Solved

 The client’s systems made direct calls to Google Maps APIs for each user query.
 With scale, this led to: